camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 <Tabs groupId="install" className="tabs-hidden">
 <TabItem value="saas">

-In this SaaS example, you will learn how to:
+In this example, you will learn how to:

 - Create and run your first process with a human in the loop.
 - Build a BPMN diagram using [Web Modeler](/components/modeler/web-modeler/launch-web-modeler.md).